-Flash Flooding possible over the weekend
+Flash flooding possible over the weekend

-Hefty widespread rainfall amounts of 3 to 4 inches with isolated amounts of 6 to 8 inches are expected over the weekend.
-The soils are saturated from rain this past week.
-Stay alert and keep a watchful eye to rapidly rising water.
+ALBANY, Ga.
+(WALB) - There’s a Flash Flood Watch in effect through Sunday as a steady flow of Gulf moisture keeps widespread rain heavy at times overnight into the weekend.
+Expect rainfall amounts of 3 to 4 inches with isolated 6 to 8″ possible the next 2 days.
+Along with the rainy conditions, we’ve got cooler temperatures on tap as highs only reach mid-upper 50s.

-Along with the rainy conditions cooler temperatures will be on tap.
-Highs drop into the mid-upper 50s with lows upper 40s low 50s.
+There’ll some breaks in the rainy weather both Saturday and Sunday mostly late afternoon into early evening.
+Therefore not a complete washout but you’ll have the rainy weather for several hours.

-Rainy weather continues early week with a brief break Tuesday before wetter conditions take over the rest of the week.
+Early week brings more rain late Monday into early Tuesday.
+Briefly dry Tuesday before wetter conditions take over Wednesday and Thursday.
+Back into the 60s until colder air arrives the end of the week.

 Copyright 2021 WALB.
 All rights reserved.